Oil up near two-year highs, analysts see more U.S. crude exports

 Market watchers are looking ahead to weekly energy data from the American Petroleum Institute at 4:30 p.m.
 EDT (2030 GMT) on Tuesday and from the government at 10:30 a.m. on Wednesday.

-Six analysts polled ahead of inventory reports estimated, on average, that crude stocks were forecast to have fallen 2.6 million barrels in the week ended Oct.
+Eleven analysts polled ahead of inventory reports from the industry group American Petroleum Institute (API) and the U.S. Department of Energy’s Energy Information Administration (EIA) estimated, on average, that crude stocks were forecast to have fallen 1.8 million barrels in the week ended Oct.
 27.

 But analysts said inventory numbers remain high.